Dushyantgoswami/docs/docs/developers/run/smart-contract/cosmwasm/add-keplr-wallet.md

 Your account balance should now show 1000 WASM (if not, try refresh the wallet or change and return the network).<br/>

 That's it for this tutorial!
 We've built a Wasm RollApp, deployed a contract on top of it, interacted with it, setup a Keplr wallet and sent tokens to the wallet adress.
-Next, let's see how to build an EVM RollApp!